Take A Tour Of The Most Beautiful College Campus In New York City

 We found some unfortunate souls inside studying.
 However, that stained glass likely made the day inside better.

-Our last stop was outside of Lerner Hall, Columbia's modern student center.
+Our last stop was outside of Lerner Hall, Columbia's modern student centre.
 Inside are several places to get food, as well as discounted tickets for arts events throughout New York City.

 Business Insider Emails & Alerts